Anti aging collagen drink – sip your way younger

 Although I haven’t tried this – I have tasted other Japanese marine based collagen drinks with this sort of collagen level and they tend to have an undertone of fish which is definitely not pleasant.
 Knocking the drink back in one hit is probably the best option!

-Shiseido’s new anti aging product also contains hyaluronic acid and the amino acid GABA which is used in many botox alternative face serums and creams.
+Shiseido’s product also contains hyaluronic acid and the amino acid GABA which is used in many botox alternative face serums and creams.

 Do collagen drinks work?

-So – if you drink collagen will it really produce an anti aging effect on your skin?
+So – if you drink collagen will it really rejuvenate your skin?

 You may not know that there are 11 types of collagen – five of which are more important than the others and each of them working in different areas of the body.
 Collagen I is the collagen that supports the structure of your skin as well as tendons, capillaries, veins, bone and organs.
 Collagen IV is also important to your skin as it supports the cell membrane.

-Collagen is a common substance in the body and vital for the youthfulness of our skin but there is no evidence that drinking collagen – or eating it in any other form can make you look younger.
+Collagen is a common substance in the body and vital for the suppleness and bloom of our youthful skin but there is no evidence that drinking collagen – or eating it in any other form can make you look younger.

-In fact the science seems to indicate that a collagen drink would not work.
+Whilst the jury may be out on whether anti aging drinks in general work – science seems to indicate that a collagen drink would not.
 Collagen is a protein which we produce naturally within our bodies.
 We can increase the production of collagen by eating the things that help the process – vitamin C for instance.
-T

 The collagen in a drink or any other food product will be broken down by our digestive juices and absorbed as associated amino acids – it cannot remain intact and be used as collagen by the skin or any other connective tissue.